wayfindersinghealth/WayFinder/README.md

 ## More Information

-See the full documentation at [NYP SIT AES HealthBuddy-WAYFINDER](https://aes.sit.nyp.edu.sg/FYPJ/SP02551/2017P3/Project%20Documentation/Forms/Overall%20View.aspx)
+For more information, see the full documentation at [NYP SIT AES HealthBuddy-WAYFINDER](https://aes.sit.nyp.edu.sg/FYPJ/SP02551/2017P3/Project%20Documentation/Forms/Overall%20View.aspx)

 ## References